Benefit information and advice

 If you're already in receipt of one of the above benefits you'll receive the Winter Fuel payment.
 You can find out more on the Government website.

-If you're entitled, you should claim as soon as possible.
+If you're entitled, you should claim as soon as possible as the deadline is 21 December 2024.
 Please get in touch if you need any advice.

 Our money advice and benefits team can help by: